 Unincorporated nonprofit groups and incorporated nonprofits lacking administrative or fiscal capability (project producers) can apply for KAC grants through a fiscal agent.
 A fiscal agent is an incorporated, nonprofit, tax-exempt organization that provides administrative and financial services for a project it does not produce.
-Project producers should choose a fiscal agent eligible for KAC funding, demonstrating financial and administrative stability.
+Project producers should choose a fiscal agent that is eligible for KAC funding and that demonstrates financial and administrative stability.
 KAC reserves the right to determine the qualification of an application as a fiscal agent project and the eligibility of the representative organization as a fiscal agent.